anonrst/ORUVA/info.md

 This contract lets users deposit ERC20 tokens like WETH or WBTC into the system.
 Once deposited, the collateral gets recorded inside the Vat.

 💰 **3.
 DaiJoin (Stablecoin Gateway)**
 It connects the internal accounting system (Vat) with the actual ERC20 DAI token.
-When users mint or withdraw DAI, this contract handles that bridge.
+When users mint or withdraw aka borrow DAI, this contract handles that bridge.

 🏦 **4.
 CDP Manager (Vault Manager)**
 This is the user-facing contract that manages vaults, it lets you open, modify, or close a vault, deposit collateral, and generate or repay DAI. we can think it like index book to keep track what is hapeming.